Keep up with the latest hiring trends!

 The best leaders of today don’t resemble the medieval archetypes of years gone by.
 The us-and-them gap is quickly closing, and it’s imperative that managers look to embody a different kind of leadership.

-What makes for an effective leader in 2023?
+What makes for an effective leader?

 - Is a good coach.